Skip to main content

 )

-For example, we can configure example_step to retry exceptions (such as if example.com is temporarily down) up to 10 times:
+For example, we configure this step to retry exceptions (such as if example.com is temporarily down) up to 10 times:

 @DBOS.step(retries_allowed=True, max_attempts=10)